NExT-Chat: An LMM for Chat, Detection and Segmentation: Author Contributions

 \section{Author Contributions}

-Ao Zhang initialize the project, conduct experiments and write the main part of the paper.
-Wei Ji help to conduct the proof reading.
-Tat-Seng Chua provides valuable suggestions on the paper structure and paper revision.
+Ao Zhang initializes the project, conducts experiments and writes the main part of the paper.
+Wei Ji and Yuan Yao proof read the paper.
+Tat-Seng Chua, Zhiyuan Liu and Yuan Yao provides valuable suggestions on the paper structure, experiment design and paper revision.

 {

 }